List of characters in the Breaking Bad franchise: Krazy-8

+Aryan Brotherhood

 Jack Welker

 Jack Welker (played by Michael Bowen) is Todd Alquist's uncle and the leader of a Neo-Nazi gang.
-Walter pays Jack to kill Mike's crew after they are arrested, because Walt fears they can identify him as a member of Gus' operation and may enter into plea bargains since the DEA has stopped the payments Gus had arranged for their families.
+Walter pays Jack to kill Mike's crew after they are arrested, because Walt fears they can identify him as a member of Gus's operation and may enter into plea bargains as government informants since the DEA has stopped the payments Gus had arranged for their families.
 Jack's gang kills nine of Mike's men and their lawyer Dan Wachsberger in three prisons, within two minutes, which prevents any of them from warning the others or law enforcement authorities from adding extra protection.
 Jack also heads his gang's massacre of Declan's at Lydia's behest after Declan refuses Lydia's request to replace his shoddy meth cook with Todd.

 Jack and his crew are later hired by Walt to kill Jesse in exchange for teaching Todd to cook meth one more time.
 When Walt is lured to the money's location by Jesse, he calls Jack's crew for help, but calls it off when he sees Hank and Gomez are with Jesse.
 Nonetheless, Jack and his crew arrive and engage in a shootout with Hank and Gomez.
 Following the shootout, in which Gomez is killed, Jack murders Hank and abducts Jesse (initially to kill him, then to force him to work as an enslaved meth cook).
 Jack then orders the gang to dig up Walt's barrels of money (containing approximately $80 million), but at Todd's behest he leaves Walt alive with one barrel (about $11 million).

-Several months later, Walt arrives at his hideout and remotely activates an M60 machine gun, the massive bullet spray kills Jack's entire gang except for Jack and Todd.
+Several months later, Walt arrives at Jack's hideout and remotely activates an M60 machine gun hidden in his car's trunk; the massive bullet spray kills Jack's entire gang except for Jack and Todd.
 An enraged Jesse strangles Todd with the chain that connects his shackles.
-A wounded Jack offers to trade the money he took from Walt for his life, but Walt coldly shoots him in mid-sentence, in the same manner that Jack shot Hank.
+A mortally wounded Jack offers to trade the money he took from Walt for his life, but Walt coldly shoots him in mid-sentence, in the same manner that Jack shot Hank.

 Kenny

-Kenny (Kevin Rankin) is Jack's second-in-command.
-He is killed by Walter White's M60 machine gun trap.
-Kenny later reappears in El Camino: A Breaking Bad Movie harassing the imprisoned Jesse alongside Neil Kandy.
+Kenny (Kevin Rankin) is Jack's protégé and second-in-command, and the Brotherhood's tech expert.

+Kenny is one of the gang members killed in Walter White's M60 machine gun attack.
+He also appears in El Camino: A Breaking Bad Movie, in which he is seen in a flashback as he taunts Jesse during Neil Kandy's construction of the tether that restrains Jesse while he is forced to cook meth for the Brotherhood.